 Peanits

-edited April 2022 in General News
+edited April 2022 in News Archives

 Over the past few weeks, we’ve run a series of short matchmaking tests based on various feedback we’ve received.
 These ranged from making the matchmaker faster, stricter, various combinations in between, and yes, even disabling Skill Based Matchmaking and reverting to the old Grade Based Matchmaking.